alanrogers/pgen/websrc/index.md

 chapter 2.

 *Homework*: None is required, but it would not be a bad idea to do some.
-Here is [a link] [homework] to the homework problems that Jon Seger and I use in our course.
+[Here] [homework] is a link to the homework problems that Jon Seger and I use in our course.
 Answers to even-numbered problems are in the back.